 If you're a social drinker or big wine connoisseur, you're probably eager to learn if booze can fit into your keto lifestyle.
-After all, the last time you checked keto macros, you noticed that alcohol was not included on the list.
-So is alcohol keto approved or not?
+After all, the last time you checked for keto macros, you noticed that alcohol was not included on the list.
+So, is alcohol keto approved or not?

-You see, the issue of ketosis and alcohol is a complex one that we can't answer with a simple yes or now.
-But for simplicity's sake, let's just say that an occasional drink or two on a keto diet won't make a big difference on keto.
-Habitual drinking, however, can cause trouble not because all alcoholic drinks have carbs, but because alcohol negatively affects your metabolism.
+The issue of ketosis and alcohol is a complex one, and that we can't answer with a simple yes or now.
+But for simplicity's sake, let's just say that an occasional drink or two on a keto diet won't make a big difference on your weight loss and other benefits.
+Habitual drinking, however, can cause trouble, not because all alcoholic drinks have carbs, but because alcohol negatively affects the metabolism.

 How Your Body Processes Alcohol

 Alcohol, also called ethanol, is a byproduct of carbohydrate fermentation by yeast.
 This process happens when fruit rots and when people brew beer.
-Alcohol is highly toxic, so your body always tries to get rid of it right away.
-However, the human body is also able to metabolize it, i.e. turn it into energy.
+Alcohol is highly toxic, so your body always tries to get rid of it as soon as it enters your system.
+However, the human body is also able to metabolize alcohol, i.e. turn it into energy.

 The ability to metabolize alcohol is an evolutionary adaptation that humans and other animals developed millions of years ago.
 According to evolutionary research, this ability allowed our ancestors to eat rotting fruit off forest floors without becoming poisoned .
-Later on, we leveraged on this ability to enjoy booze.
+Later on, we leveraged on this ability and started making booze.

 Ketosis and Alcohol - Do They Mix?